 Wash up area

-An area that has the cooking station / grill, gas tops etc. In order to comply with legal requirements, an extraction facility is needed to extract steam and grease.
+An area that has the cooking station/grill, gas tops etc. In order to comply with legal requirements, an extraction facility is needed to extract steam and grease.
 Compliant gas / electrical supply.
-Preparation tables are also needed into to separate raw food production.
+Preparation tables are also needed to separate raw food production.

 Salad / Cold preparation area

-An area that is provided for preparation of ready-to-eat foods.
-Ideally this is area should be cordoned off and cooled to below ambient temperature.
+An area that is provided for the preparation of ready-to-eat foods.
+Ideally, this is area should be cordoned off and cooled to below ambient temperature.
 Separate preparation tables are also needed here.

-Refrigeration is needed, and will depend on the size of your operation.
-The guideline is that raw and ready-to-eat foods should be separated in a way that prevent cross-contamination.
-Usually “undercounter” fridges as well as “walk-in” fridges and freezers are used.
+Refrigeration is needed and will depend on the size of your operation.
+The guideline is that raw and ready-to-eat foods should be separated in a way that prevents cross-contamination.
+Usually “under-counter” fridges, as well as “walk-in” fridges and freezers, are used.